Is Wicca a Dangerous Cult? Facts About the Wiccan Religion

 - Because Wicca is different from their own religion.
 There are sadly some people who assume that any religion with teachings different from their own must make it a dangerous cult.
 Ironically, that very "us vs. them " mentality is also one of the characteristics of a cult.

 It's horrible when people spread misinformation and propaganda, but it happens.
 This is why I'm so glad that Wicca is a religion that does encourage us to read and explore and think for ourselves.
 The beauty of it is, you don't just have to take my word for it.
-Do a little research on your own, read some books about Wicca, go attend a Wiccan gathering, talk to some Wiccans, and you'll find that our religion just doesn't qualify for that kind of oppressive, thought-controlling institution.
+Do a little research on your own, read some books about Wicca, go attend a Wiccan gathering, talk to some Wiccans, and you'll find that our religion doesn't qualify as an oppressive, thought-controlling institution.
 Disagree with us all you will, it's your right; but at least disagree with what our religion actually is.